jtauber/CARC/README.md

 ## Initial Scope

-- 6502 machine code
+- 6502 and Z80 machine code

 ## First Steps

-- build a corpus of 6502 machine code with useful metadata
+- build a corpus of 6502 and Z80 machine code with useful metadata